Gospel

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-• Use the Catechism of the Catholic Church to explore what these terms mean.
-How may they be practically understood in the present age?
+- Use the Catechism of the Catholic Church to explore what these terms mean.
+How can they be practically understood in the present day?

 The theological virtues are faith, hope and charity (CCC, §§1812–1829).

-• Again, use the Catechism of the Catholic Church to explore what these terms mean.
-How may they be practically understood in the present age?
+- Again, use the Catechism of the Catholic Church to explore what these terms mean.
+How can they be practically understood in the present day?

-• Find and read some of these lists, and discuss how these ‘virtues’ and ‘vices’ are manifested in practical ways in our world and in our daily lives.
+- Find and read some of these lists, and then discuss how these ‘virtues’ and ‘vices’ manifest practically in our daily lives and in the world.

 Symbols and images